Drummonds (TV series)

 Drummonds was a 1985 British television series set in a boarding school for boys during the mid-1950s.
-It was produced for the ITV Network by London Weekend Television and ran for two seasons between 1985 and 1987.
+It was produced for the ITV by LWT and ran for two seasons between 30 August 1985 and 5 June 1987.
 It starred Richard Pasco as the school's headmaster, George Drummond and Ciaran Madden as his wife Mary..

 The series was filmed at Amesbury School in Surrey, England.